maehler/spruce-v3/src/marvelous_jobs/README.md

 usage: marvelous_jobs prepare [-h] [-s N] [-f] [-d SCRIPT_DIRECTORY]
                               [-l LOG_DIRECTORY]
                               fasta

+Prepare sequence data for MARVEL by splitting it into blocks and converting it to an appropriate format.

 positional arguments:
   fasta                 input reads in FASTA format